KuskIV/ml_exam_notes/Talking_paper/Jeppe/_3 Graph data community detection.md

 So using this we can find the most connected communities.
 A high modularity score will have many connections within the community, but only a few connections outside the community.

 The next thing i will be talking about is node clustering with probabilistic mixture model which is a soft clustering method. probabilistic mixture model or gaussian mixture model is a method for clustering data, that uses proportional mixing of gaussian distributions.
 When learning the parameters of the model, we want to maximize the log likelihood of the data being in the right distributions.
 What the trained model gives us is the probability that a data point is in a certain distribution.
-Because of tih sit is a soft clustering method, we can use the probability to determine which community a node belongs to.
+Because of this it is a soft clustering method, we can use the probability to determine which community a node belongs to.

 Now i will be talking about the self study.
 For the self study we were using a graph representing a social network with 71 lawyers.
 The dataset has three different kinds of relationships described, but we will only be focusing on the friendship relationship.